the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

   !searchTerm || item.title.toLowerCase().includes(searchTerm.toLowerCase());
 ~~~~~~~~

 One could argue which function is more readable.
 Personally I prefer the second one.
 The React ecosystem uses a lot of functional programming concepts.
 It happens often that you will use a function which returns a function (higher order functions).
-In ES6 you can express these more concise with arrow functions.
+In ES6 you can express these more concisely with arrow functions.

 Last but not least, you have to use the defined `isSearched()` function to filter your list.